 I maintain a studio at "Suite Art 144" in Revolution Mill at 1250 Revolution Mill Drive, Greensboro, NC.

-I have a new home studio for painting on days when I am disinterested in being out in the cold or hot weather, or just wish to stay in and work.
+In addition, I have a home studio for painting on days when I am disinterested in being out in the cold or hot weather, or just wish to stay in and work.

-To see where my work is currently located, along with shots of past show, please click here to visit my Exhibits page.
+To see where my artwork is currently located, along with shots of past show, please click here to visit my Exhibits page.